-11752.
-As used in this chapter:

-- (a) A "California promise neighborhood" is a specific geographic area that represents a community focused on revitalization through the establishment of a cradle-to-career network of services aimed at improving the health, safety, education, and economic development of the defined area. - (b) An "eligible applicant" is any of the following: - (1) A nonprofit organization, including a faith-based organization to the extent permitted by law. - (2) An institution of higher education. - (3) An Indian tribe or tribal organization, serving as a lead agency representative of the proposed geographic area to be served and in partnership with at least one public elementary or secondary school, traditional or charter, located within the identified geographic-area that the grant applied for would serve. area.
+- (f) The department shall begin the California Promise Neighborhood Initiative selection process by guaranteeing eligibility for the federally-recognizedcommunities recognized communities in California receiving either planning or implementation grants. - 11752.
+As used in this chapter: - (a) A "California promise neighborhood" is a specific geographic area that represents a community focused on revitalization through the establishment of a cradle-to-career network of services aimed at improving the health, safety, education, and economic development of the defined area. - (b) An "eligible applicant" is any of the following: - (1) A nonprofit organization, including a faith-based organization to the extent permitted by law. - (2) A local educational agency.

+(3) An institution of higher education.

+- (4) An Indian tribe or tribal organization, serving as a lead agency representative of the proposed geographic area to be served and in partnership with at least one public elementary or secondary school, traditional or charter, located within the identified geographic area. - (c) "Common outcomes" are the outcomes listed in subdivision (d) of Section 11751.